hasmhib/unit2-2024/README.md

 **Design statement**

 Our team will create a device and program that will calculate both humiditiy and temperature in a room of John's house.
-To do this, we will use a Raspberry Pi 4 and four DHT_11 sensors to collect the humidity and temperature.
+To do this, we will use a Raspberry Pi 4 and three DHT_11 sensors to collect the humidity and temperature.
 The program will upload the collected data onto a server in real-time to reinforce the reliability and validity of our calculated data.
 We will use the device to record the humidity and temperature inside of a room for 48 hours, and some spots on campus will be able to access the data through an online server anytime using a granted access token.
 Further, John can use the data collected to compare to local data information on optimal humidity and temperature.
 This project will take approximately 4 weeks and will be evaluated according to the criteria set above.

 ## Success Criteria